drroe/AmberMdPrep/README.md

 Note that the script is still a BETA version.
 Use at your own risk.

+Requires AmberTools and the GitHub version of [CPPTRAJ](https://github.com/Amber-MD/cpptraj).

 Author
 ======
 Daniel R. Roe (<daniel.r.roe@gmail.com>)